danrusei/service_mesh_k8s/sm_Istio/Authentication.md

 * STRICT: Workloads only accept mutual TLS traffic.
 * DISABLE: Mutual TLS is disabled.
 From a security perspective, you shouldn’t use this mode unless you provide your own security solution.

 When peer authentication policy is unset, the **Permissive** mode is the default.
-Therefore after the application is deployed with sidecar installed along with the application container the traffic between microservices are secured by default.
+If the sidecar is installed along with the application container the traffic between microservices are secured by default.

-To check the above statement I installed Istio with values.global.proxy.privileged set to TRUE in order to use tcpdump to verify if traffic is encrypted or not.
-Necessary in this case for this step but not for the other.
+To check the above statement I installed Istio with `values.global.proxy.privileged` set to `TRUE`, that allow me to use ***tcpdump*** to verify if traffic is encrypted or not.
+Needed for this step but not required for the other.

 ```makefile
 istio_install:
 	./istio-1.7.4/bin/istioctl install --set profile=demo --set values.global.proxy.privileged=true
 ```

-## Default deployment with sidecar on each service
+## Default install -- sidecar for each deployment

 Let's examine the traffic between `loadgenerator` and `frontend` service.
-The reason I took these 2 services as the traffic is http, all the other services are using GRPC, therefore the message is sent in binary format.
+I took these 2 services as the traffic between them is  http rest.
+All the other services are using GRPC, therefore the message is sent in binary format.

 ```bash
 $ kubectl exec -ndefault "$(kubectl get pod -ndefault -lapp=loadgenerator -ojsonpath={.items..metadata.name})" -c istio-proxy -- sudo tcpdump dst port 8080  -A
 ```

-The traffic is encrypted, you'll see some gelbrish like this:
+The traffic is encrypted, you'll get some gelbrish like this:

 ```bash
 E..A.3@.@.?o